lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 ##### 2.4.5 Slander:

-It was brought up during our proposal presentation that we will need some way to handle slander and bad language in the reviews.
+It was brought up during our proposal presentation that we will need some way to handle profanities and slander in the reviews.
 This will be a difficult problem due to the immutable nature of the blockchain.

-##### 2.4.6 User requirements:

-At a bare minimum the completed project must be able to allow for the payment of work completed between two parties for a certain amount of work completed.

 ---

-## 3. Funtional Requirements
+## 3. Functional Requirements

-### 3.1 Posting a Job:
+### 3.1 New Users

 ##### Description:
-- Employer accounts must be the only account that is able to post jobs to the site.
+- User enters the site through Ethereum connected browser.
+User registers their account as a freelancer or employer.

 ##### Criticality:
+- The site cannot function without the users.

+##### Technical Issues:
+- Linking Ethereum accounts to the site and storing the associated information will be difficult due to the anonymity associated with Ethereum accounts.

+##### Dependencies:
+- N/A

+### 3.2 Posting a Job:

+##### Description:
+- Employer accounts must be the only account that is allowed to post jobs to the site.

+##### Criticality:
-- Very important to the use of the system as employers will create jobs that the site is designed to cater for.
+- This is very important to the use of the system, as employers will create jobs that the site is designed to cater for.

 ##### Technical Issues:
 - Limiting posting features to certain Ethereum accounts could raise issues.